romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 ### where special keys

-Object passed to `.where` can contain special keys, each of the key corresponds to own method and takes the same value as the type of argument of the method.
+The object passed to `.where` can contain special keys, each of the keys corresponds to its own method and takes the same value as the type of argument of the method.

-For example, key `EXISTS` is for `WHERE EXISTS` SQL statement, code below will find posts where at least one comment exists:
+For example, the key `EXISTS` is for the `WHERE EXISTS` SQL statement, code below will find posts where at least one comment exists:

 ```ts
 Post.where({